 Overview

 With over 50 research groups on campus, Sussex Neuroscience is one of the largest and most interconnected neuroscience communities in the UK.
-Our areas of expertise include:
+On this course, you’ll be based in the School of Life Sciences and become a valuable part of our community.
+Our expertise spans a wide range of approaches to modern neuroscience including:

 - sensory processing